ultralytics/ultralytics/docs/en/models/yolo-world.md

 For further reading, the original YOLO-World paper is available on [arXiv](https://arxiv.org/pdf/2401.17270v2.pdf).
 The project's source code and additional resources can be accessed via their [GitHub repository](https://github.com/AILab-CVC/YOLO-World).
 We appreciate their commitment to advancing the field and sharing their valuable insights with the community.

 ## FAQ

-### What is the YOLO-World Model and how does it improve open-vocabulary object detection?
+### What is the YOLO-World Model and how does it differ from traditional object detection models?

-The YOLO-World Model is an advanced, real-time object detection model based on Ultralytics YOLOv8, designed specifically for open-vocabulary detection tasks.
-It leverages vision-language modeling and pre-training on large datasets to detect a broad range of objects based on descriptive texts, significantly reducing computational demands while maintaining high performance.
-This makes it suitable for real-time applications across various industries needing immediate results.
+The YOLO-World Model is an advanced, real-time object detection model developed by Ultralytics, based on the [YOLOv8 framework](yolov8.md).
+Unlike traditional models which often rely on large Transformer networks and predefined object categories, YOLO-World leverages vision-language modeling for open-vocabulary detection.
+This allows it to detect a wide array of objects described via text prompts with minimal computational requirements, making it highly efficient for real-time applications.

+### How does YOLO-World achieve real-time performance with reduced computational demands?
+YOLO-World integrates the computational efficiency of convolutional neural networks (CNNs) with innovative techniques such as vision-language modeling and the "prompt-then-detect" strategy.
+By employing these methods and pre-trained on large datasets, YOLO-World significantly reduces the computational overhead while maintaining high performance.
+For real-time applications, YOLO-World models are optimized to deliver swift and accurate detection results, outperforming other models like MDETR and GLIP series on a single NVIDIA V100 GPU.

+### Can YOLO-World models be used for custom object detection tasks?
+Yes, YOLO-World models support custom object detection tasks.
+Users can define specific classes for detection through custom prompts without needing to retrain the model.
+For instance, you can set prompts like "person" and "bus" to detect these objects in images.
+This functionality is achieved via the [set_classes](#set-classes) method, allowing for flexible and efficient customization to fit various application needs.

-### How do I train a custom YOLO-World Model using the Ultralytics API?
+### How can I train YOLO-World models on my own dataset?

-Training a custom YOLO-World Model is straightforward with Ultralytics' API.
-You can use pretrained weights and configuration files to start training on your dataset.
-Here is an example of training with Python:
+To train YOLO-World models on custom datasets, you can use Ultralytics' Python API or CLI commands.
+For example, using the Python API, load a pre-trained YOLOv8s-worldv2 model and initiate training with your dataset:

 ```python
 from ultralytics import YOLOWorld